Back

 SAT Device Lending

-College Board is committed to helping students take the digital SAT regardless of access to a device.
-For SAT Weekend, because many students are not testing at the school they attend, we offer the device lending program.
+College Board is committed to helping students take the SAT, regardless of access to a device.

-You can take the digital SAT with any personal or school-managed Windows laptop or tablet, personal or school-managed Mac laptop or iPad, or school-managed Chromebook (personal Chromebooks aren't permitted).
-If you don't have a device, we recommend you borrow one from your school, a family member, or a friend, so you can download the testing application and get familiar with the device.
-Check our digital testing technical requirements to see if your device will work.
+You can take the SAT with any personal or school-managed Windows laptop or tablet, personal or school-managed Mac laptop or iPad, or school-managed Chromebook (personal Chromebooks aren't permitted).
+If you don't have a device, we recommend you borrow one from your school, a family member, or a friend so you can download the testing application and get familiar with the device.
+Check out SAT Device Readiness to see if your device will work.
+If you don't have access to a device and cannot borrow one from your school or a family member, College Board may be able to lend you a device to use on test day.

 Borrowing a College Board Device

 If approved, we will make a device available to you at your test center on test day.
 You will need to arrive 30 minutes early on test day to sign in and complete exam setup.
-You'll get an admission ticket once this step is complete.
+You'll get an admission ticket once this exam setup is complete.

 FAQ